Index

 There are a range of email templates that allow varying levels of customization to the alert configuration and alert email content.

-Email (simple) - a single event filter set and no email content customization
+Email (simple) - offers a single set of filters, basic alert bundling, and no email content customization

-Email with custom content (simple) - a single event filter set and email content customization
+Email with custom content (simple) - offers a single set of filters, basic alert bundling, and email content customization

-Email with custom content (advanced) - multiple event filter sets, advanced bundling options, upstream device relationships and email content customization.
+Email with custom content (advanced) - offers multiple filter sets, advanced bundling options, upstream device relationships and email content customization.

 • Multiple event filters: if any of the specified event filter sets is satisfied, an alert will be sent